garciart/network-automation/old/DEMO.md

           shutdown
           duplex half

-    The setting ```no ip address``` means the router does not have an IP address assigned and ```shutdown``` means that the FastEthernet port is closed.
-This means that the router is not configured and cannot be used.
+    ```no ip address``` means the router does not have an IP address assigned and ```shutdown``` means that the FastEthernet port is closed.
+This tells us that the router is not configured and cannot be used.

+30. We can configure the router within this console, but since we are going to use Python instead, close the console, but make sure the router is still running.

-30. Normally, to configure the router, we would connect to it using an auxilary or console port, and run commands using an emulator, such as Minicom or PuTTY.
+31. Normally, to configure the router, we would connect to it using an auxilary or console port, and run commands using an emulator, such as Minicom or PuTTY.
 For this demo, we will connect to the router using Telnet, through our host's Port 5001 (192.168.1.100:5001).

-    Open a terminal and start a Python session:
+Therefore, open a terminal and start a Python session:

          [gns3user@localhost ~]$ python
          Python 2.7.5 (default, Nov 16 2020, 22:23:17)